larsky101/buttonbox/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the capability or task**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**List the implementation steps, if known**
+- [ ] this is an incomplete item

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any solutions or implementation references you've encountered.

 **Additional context**
 Add any other context or screenshots about the feature request here.